rsksmart/devportal-1.0/guides/armadillo/merged-mining.md

 ![Commit-to-parent-vector](/assets/img/guides/armadillo/boxes-bytes-cpv.jpg)

-Hence, ranges of consencutive 64 blocks will have the same CPV.
+Hence, ranges of consecutive 64 blocks will have the same CPV.
 The data representation of the Commit to Parent Vector (CPV).
 The CPV helps to understand if the RSKtag found in every subsequent BTC block follows the mainchain path or not.
 If there is a mismatch in the CPV bytes it means there is an ongoing fork which could end in a double-spend attack.

 Hence, ranges of 64 blocks will have the same CPV.
-The CPV helps to determind if the RSKtag found in every subsequent Bitcoin block follows the mainchain fork or not.
+The CPV helps to determine whether the RSKtag found in every subsequent Bitcoin block follows the mainchain fork.
-If there is a mismatch in the CPV bytes for blocks in the same 64 block range, it means there is an ongoing fork which could end in a double-spend attack.
+If there is a mismatch in the CPV bytes for blocks in the same 64 block range, it means there is an ongoing fork, which could end in a double-spend attack.

 Let’s go over an example:

-Supposing we have to calculate the CPV field for a RSK block at height 5000 (BN = 5000).
+Suppose we have to calculate the CPV field for a RSK block at height 5000 (BN = 5000).
 Then every byte in the 7 CPV array will be formed with a Least Significant Byte of the Bitcoin block ID (LSB) positioned at RSK height, calculated for the formula  **⎣(BN -1 ) 64⎦ 64 -64\*i**, where i is the position of each byte in the array (0 ⋜ i < 7).
 Then the CPV will be using the least significant byte for the Bitcoin Block ID at the RSK heights (4992 4928 4864 4800 4736 4672 4608).